 Phase 3: Final Assignment

 In the post phase, participants consolidate their learning through the development of a final assignment, such as essays, project outlines, presentations or online quizzes, supported by the course facilitators.

 Online Information Session

 At the end of the course, participants will have gained an in-depth understanding of leadership in an international health context.
 They will be able to better understand the leadership behaviour of others and of themselves using system thinking, emotional intelligence and appreciative inquiry and know what it takes to lead an organisation or work group through a change that others want to be part of.

 Participants are assessed during both, the distance-based and on-campus phases of the courses, through individual and team assignments, professional presentations, quizzes or short tests, reflective papers and proposed projects.

 Fee for Short Course students: CHF 2,850

-* Same fee applies to tropEd students and students enrolled in a SSPH+ professional postgraduate Master or PhD programme.
+* The same fee applies to tropEd students and students enrolled in an SSPH+ professional postgraduate Master's or PhD programme.

 Course fees must be paid in advance to gain access to the online learning materials.
-Tuition fees do not cover insurance, travel expenses or personal living costs incurred during your stay in Basel.
+Tuition fees do not cover insurance, travel or personal living expenses incurred during your stay in Basel.

 Swiss TPH and the University of Basel do not offer scholarships for management courses.